Agnes (Russian sailing ship)

 Agnes was a Russian three-masted sailing ship, in Dutch sources stated as a full-rigged ship, during the first half of the 19th century.
-The vessel foundered on the shore of Texel, the Netherlands, in 1894 towards the end of a passage from New York City, United States, to Bremen, Germany.
+The vessel foundered on the shore of Texel, the Netherlands, in 1849 towards the end of a passage from New York City, United States, to Bremen, Germany.

 Fate

-In late 1894 the ship with a draft of 17 ft was on a voyage from New York City, United States to Bremen.
-There were officially 63 people onboard of which 41 passengers, but it is likely there were more people onboard, up to 71, because women were not counted.
-The passengers onboard were wealthy people who made a fortune in the United States and went back to Germany to visit family during Christmas time.
+In late 1849 the ship with a draft of 17 ft was on a voyage from New York City, United States to Bremen.
+There were officially 63 people onboard of which 41 passengers, but it is likely there were more people on board, up to 71, because women were not counted.
+The passengers on board were wealthy people who made a fortune in the United States and went back to Germany to visit family during Christmas time.
 The cargo of the ship contained wood and 400 barrels and baskets of tobacco.
 The captain of the ship was August Henrich Arensfeld.

-On 19 December 1894, the ship ended up in a northwesterly storm.
+On 19 December 1849, the ship ended up in a northwesterly storm.
 The crew adjusted the sails, however between 4am and 5am the ship became unmanageable and wrecked north of De Koog, Texel, at the level of pole (kilometre-interval beach mark) 22.
 The launch of their own lifeboat failed due to the heavy storm, the lifeboat broke and some crew members fell overboard.
 Due to the swirling water, crew had to climb the mast to stay out of the water.